Justice Thomas Calls for Supreme Court to Review Qualified Immunity

 The Sixth Circuit in 2018 sided with the two Tennessee police officers who pursued Baxter.
 Under Supreme Court precedents, the appeals court held that while their conduct violated the Constitution, the officers could not be held liable because they did not violate a clearly established right.

-Scott Michelman, legal director for the American Civil Liberties Union’s District of Columbia branch, said it was deeply disappointing that the Supreme Court did not take up Baxter’s case in a time of national reckoning over police violence.
+Scott Michelman, legal director for the ACLU’s District of Columbia branch, said it was deeply disappointing that the Supreme Court did not take up Baxter’s case in a time of national reckoning over police violence.

 “Justice Thomas’ dissent from the denial for review in the ACLU’s challenge to qualified immunity underscores how badly the law has strayed from Congress’ original intent to hold law enforcement accountable for the violation of constitutional rights,” Michelman said.
 “We’ve seen the deadly consequences play out on the streets and black Americans have largely paid the price.”